Double-click on any word and see its definition from Cambridge Dictionaries Online.

 Throughout your years at the University of Liège you will be writing essays on literature which will inevitably include numerous quotations, either from the literature you are working on or from secondary sources, be they books or articles on historical context, literary criticism or other relevant areas.
 These quotations can obviously add much to the texture and quality of your work, but they are often handled very badly by students.
 Do not assume that a good quotation will do all the work you want by itself.
 Poor essays are often merely a patchwork of quotations stitched together by the briefest of comments, and it is a mistake to leave quotations hanging in mid-air, as it were, without comment or explanation.
 Quotations need to be framed.
 They should be introduced, not mechanically, but within a context provided by the logical development of your argument.
 (See Example 1 at the end of this guide).
 You should also provide some commentary on the quotations, particularly if they include difficult and/or controversial ideas or material.
 This is often likely to be the case as there is really little point in including 'bland' quotations in your essay.
 You may want to gloss, explain, qualify or modify the quoted words, or you may have included quotations whose assumptions or arguments you strongly disagree with.
 The latter case can be useful, if handled well.
 Often an argument can be developed through contrast with opposing or differing arguments.
 This tactic in essay construction also displays independent thinking in that it demonstrates that you have not unthinkingly accepted and believed everything you have read.
 One final point on quotations: do not plagiarise.
 Using other people's work without saying so is a serious crime.
 Tutors have read widely on the subjects you will be writing on and are very likely to recognise when you are plagiarising.
 If you use other people's ideas and words they have to be acknowledged through proper footnoting and referencing.
 (See Example 2 at the end of this guide).

 Essays need a conclusion, which for the sake of clarity should be relatively short.
-It is generally best not to include new ideas or new material in your concluding comments, particularly since many people think that a conclusion should be a summary of the prior arguments.
+It is generally best not to include new ideas or new material in your concluding comments, particularly since many people think that a conclusion should be a synthesis of the prior arguments.
 You may, however, point to alternative conclusions or arguments, or briefly suggest areas of interest that have not been dealt with directly by the essay.
 People often get the wrong idea about conclusions and believe that this is the place to state firm convictions, and that a conclusion has to make a stand and come down on the side of one argument or another.
 This can be the case but it is not necessarily so.
 If an essay title comes in the form of a question, for example 'Is James Joyce seeking to distance himself from traditional forms of Irish culture?', and you cannot decide, do not think that this is a problem.
 It is as much a sign of intelligence to state that you cannot decide as it is to sift through the evidence and decide one way or the other.
 Think about why you cannot decide.
 Perhaps the evidence is conflicting.
 Perhaps the literary text and its use of imagery is ambiguous, or even contradictory; as is often the case.
 If you cannot decide, then say so, outlining why you cannot decide.
 Alternatively, you may partly agree or partly disagree with the statements or questions raised by the title, or by questions raised directly in responding to the title.
 If so, say so.
 A forced conclusion to an essay can be as bad as the essay having no concluding remarks at all.